0xHamy/0xhamy-cybersci-2025/README.md

 Can you find the C2 server & hijjack it?

-From what we have seen on their darkweb forum, they are selling their malware for $39/monthly, here some screenshots: images

-The executable binary used on the cadidate's computer is here:
+The executable binary found on the cadidate's computer is here:
 Executable_download_link_here

 ## Moving parts
 This challenge is going to have several moving parts such as:
 - A web app & server for the C2
-- A MySQL database that holds passwords belonging to admins
 - An executable binary with a hardcoded but obfuscated C2 URL